The appearance of de Sitter black holes and strong cosmic censorship: The appearance of the RN-dS black hole

 For the RN-dS black hole without ISCO and OSCO, the shape of the image is similar to that of the Schwarzschild one if the accretion disk is located at universe $B$.
 There is no outer edge in the image.
 However, for the case of the accretion disk located at universe $A$, or at both $A$ and $B$, the multi-rings structure appears.
 Like the image in Fig.\ref{WHBHRNdS}, there are many rings inside the shadow.
 And, similarly, the closer to the photon ring (or lensed ring), the denser the rings become.
 Compare to Fig.\ref{WHRNdS} and \ref{WHBHRNdS}, the rings in Fig.\ref{WHRNdSrh} and \ref{WHBHRNdSrh} are more wider.
 Besides, there is a little bit of overlap between some of the neighboring rings.
 In \cite{Guerrero:2022msp}, it had also mentioned this similar phenomenon that, there are wider rings in the image if the edge of accretion disk is closer to the center of object.
 Here, to explain this phenomenon, the trajectory of rays has been drawn in Fig.\ref{traj3}.

-The red, purple, and green rays are for the third peak (ring) with the normalized number $n=7/4$ in Fig.\ref{IWHRNdSrh}.
-And the orange, yellow and brown rays are for the fourth one with $n=9/4$.
-If the accretion disk is between ISCO and OSCO (black line), then the third ring is from $b_\mathrm{purple}$ to $b_\mathrm{green}$, where $b_\mathrm{color}$ is the impact parameter of the ray with corresponding color.
-And the fourth ring is from $b_\mathrm{yellow}$ to $b_\mathrm{brown}$.
-However, if the accretion disk is distribute outside the event horizon (dashed line), then the third ring begins at $b_\mathrm{red}$ and the fourth ring begins at $b_\mathrm{orange}$.
+The red, green, and blue solid rays are for the third peak (ring) with the normalized number $n=7/4$ in Fig.\ref{IWHRNdSrh}.
+And the red, green, and blue dashed rays are for the fourth one with $n=9/4$.
+If the accretion disk is between ISCO and OSCO (black line), then the third ring is from $b_2$ to $b_3$, where $b_i$ is the impact parameter of the ray with corresponding number labeled in Fig. \ref{traj3}.
+And the fourth ring is from $b_5$ to $b_6$.
+However, if the accretion disk is distribute outside the event horizon (black dashed line), then the third ring begins at $b_1$ and the fourth ring begins at $b_4$.
 Therefore, the rings caused by the accretion disk outside all the event horizon is wider than the rings caused by the the accretion disk between ISCO and OSCO.
-Take the yellow ray for an example, it intersects with the accretion disk below twice and the accretion disk above twice.
+Take the green dashed ray (labeled 5) for an example, it intersects with the accretion disk below twice and the accretion disk above twice.
 It contributes to the third ring and the fourth ring, too.
-Thus, all six rays intersect with the accretion disk below for $n=7/4$, and only the orange, yellow and brown rays intersect with accretion disk above for $n=9/4$.
+Thus, all six rays intersect with the accretion disk below for $n=7/4$, and only the red, green, and blue dashed rays intersect with accretion disk above for $n=9/4$.
 This means the fourth ring begins when the third ring is not finished.
 Therefore, the third and the fourth ring in Fig.\ref{IWHRNdSrh} have a little bit of overlap.